 This revamp, steampunk, gorefest version of the story just isn’t for kids and probably not for tasteful adults either.
 Norwegian director, Tommy Wirkola has brought together the acting talent and what could have been a unique telling of the old story and left it somewhere in the bad video game basket.
 It’s the kind of movie that gives 3D technology a bad name.
 The idea of having an immersive aspect to the movie theatre doesn’t mean keep throwing things out of the screen until the audience stop screaming.
 Sure, it’s meant to be ‘fantasy’ but the death by ogre routines were left over from Quentin Tarantino’s Django Unchained cutting room floor.

 Gemma Arterton arms up as Gretel and sure she and Renner kick some witch butt, BUT it doesn’t help the movie.
 Arterton took Jennifer Lawrence’s bow and arrow routine up a level with a cross-bow on steroids while wearing leather pants that you should not be able to run in but it wasn’t enough.
-Famke Janssen put in a Phoenix style performance that actually works better when the special effects makeup isn’t in place.
-With Peter Stormare making an appearance I hoped for more high calibre bad guy but his character was stepped on reasonably early.
+Famke Janssen put in a Phoenix-style performance that actually works better when the special effects makeup isn’t in place.
+With Peter Stormare making an appearance I hoped for a more high calibre bad guy but his character was stepped on reasonably early.
 We also have a small witchy poo role for kiwi actress Zoe Bell who has previously been a stunt double for Lucy Lawless as Xena and Urma Thurman in the Kill Bill series.
 Watch for her also in Django Unchained.

 R16 – Violence, offensive language & horror.